Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

-The student will demonstrate proficiency by successfully completing competency checklists and by daily evaluations conducted by clinical preceptors.
+The student will demonstrate competency through the successful completion of checklists of special procedures and daily evaluations administered by clinical preceptors

 Method(s) of Instruction